hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configure_sgx.rst

 `Click here <https://software.intel.com/formfill/sgx-onboarding>`_ for the registration form.

-Configure the validator to use SGX PoET
+Configure the Validator to Use SGX PoET
 ---------------------------------------

 After installing Sawtooth, add config settings so PoET will work properly.